scopatz/sempervirens/docs/privacy-policy.md

 How will we notify you?
 ------------------------

-Since no personal information is ever stored, no direct contact with you will ever be initiated.
+Since no uniquely identifying personal information is ever stored, no direct contact with you will ever be initiated by us.
 Notifications will be issued via public broadcasts such as via twitter, our website, or our mailing list.

 What else should you know?
 ---------------------------